raulssorban/Megabot/README.md

 1. Add your bot application token, by using ``-token <your_app_token>`` in the console.
 You can do all this fast by creating a shortcut of the launcher and at the end of the Target, add the lines accordingly. (e.g ``Megabot.exe -token <token> -start <bot_id>``)

+Use `cmds` command when in the console, there's description for everything (that's important).

 For more information, read the Wikis of this repository.
 Take a look at [PTGen.exe](https://github.com/raulssorban/Megabot/wiki/PTGen.exe-(Plugin-Template-Generator)), on [how to create bots](https://github.com/raulssorban/Megabot/wiki/Creating-Bots), [mods](https://github.com/raulssorban/Megabot/wiki/Creating-Mods)

 ## Known Issues